 - Are willing to use reliable contraception during the trial if there is any chance you or your partner could become pregnant

-To enter comparison FOCUS4-N, your cancer must have stayed the same size or got smaller after having 16 weeks of chemotherapy and you have had a CT scan in the last 28 days that confirms this.
+- Your cancer must have stayed the same size or got smaller after having 16 weeks of chemotherapy

 You cannot join any part of the trial if you